MB Venture Partners

 Venture Round in 2009

 Visioneering Technologies, Inc., established in 2008 and based in Alpharetta, Georgia, is a medical device company specializing in the design, manufacture, and distribution of contact lenses.
 The company's flagship product, NaturalVue, is a multifocal contact lens designed to address presbyopia in adults and myopia in children.
-Visioneering operates in the United States, Australia, New Zealand, Europe, Hong Kong, and Singapore, offering innovative optical solutions that enhance practitioner and patient experiences.
-The company's portfolio is backed by fourteen issued patents worldwide, reflecting its commitment to creative and differentiated design approaches.
-Visioneering's leadership team comprises industry veterans from clinical, marketing, engineering, manufacturing, and regulatory backgrounds, ensuring the best thinking in eye care is applied to develop and bring to market new solutions for presbyopia, myopia, and astigmatism.
+Visioneering Technologies operates in North America, Europe, and the Asia Pacific region, with a mission to enhance practitioner and patient experiences through innovative and differentiated optical solutions.
+The company holds fourteen issued patents worldwide, reflecting its commitment to advancing eye care.

 BrainsGate